jowo-io/next-auth-nostr-provider/README.md

 # Storage

 The `lnurl-auth` spec requires that a user's Lightning wallet trigger a callback as part of the authentication flow.
-For this reason, it may be that the device that scan the QR (e.g. a mobile) is not the same as the device trying to authenticate (e.g. a desktop).
-So, we require session storage to persist some data across devices, and ensure it's available when the callback is triggered.
+For this reason, it may be that the device that scan the QR (e.g. a mobile) is not the same device that's trying to authenticate (e.g. a desktop).
+So, we require session storage to persist some data and make it available across devices and ensure it's available when the callback is triggered.

 Data can be stored in a medium of your choice.
 For example a database, a document store, or a session store.
 Here's an example using [Vercel KV](https://vercel.com/docs/storage/vercel-kv):